 Jesus ends this final prayer in love, whispers “Amen” and proves the extent of his love on the cross.

 As I consider Grandpa’s legacy on my life, it will be one of love and prayer.
 They were never fancy, because Grandpa wasn’t fancy, but they were filled with faith, purpose, commission and love.
 As I consider the vast love and prayer of our Savior, I figure that’s the legacy Jesus was leaving us too- that of boundless, sacrificial love and of prayer.

-Lee Nienhuis is an Area Coordinator from West Michigan and a Storyteller for Moms in Prayer International.
+Lee Nienhuis is an Area Coordinator from West Michigan.
 She and her farmer-husband, Mike, have four terrific kids that make her need Jesus like she needs oxygen.
 Praying with Moms in Prayer has changed Lee’s faith in ways she can hardly find words for.
-Lee’s first book, Brave Moms, Brave Kids, released February 1, 2018 and you can find it available for purchase at all major retailers.
-Visit Lee’s website at BraveMomsBraveKids.com.
+Read Lee’s book, Brave Moms, Brave Kids and visit her website at BraveMomsBraveKids.com.